NukeOfTheShadow/macchanger/README.md

-# macchanger for Debian / Raspbian
+# Macchanger for Debian distros.

 ### Preparation